-- 118. Examination of the survey results for the VMSA from 1984 onwards shows that merlin nested in 17 territories and that single birds summered in one other (Territory N) in several years.
-These 18 territories are referred to hereafter as 'recently occupied' (Map C8).
-There are pre-1984 records from several other locations but these appear to be no longer attractive to birds, possibly because of habitat degradation. - 119.
-Between 2003 and 2008 merlins nested in eleven of the eighteen known territories within the VMSA (Map C8, Tables 55 and 56).
-Nesting is known to have occurred in six additional territories during the period 1984 to 2002 (Table 57).
-Since 1984 eighteen territories have held either a pair or a single bird in at least one summer.
-The years with the highest number of occupied territories were 2006 to 2008, when nine or ten territories held nesting pairs and one or two others held single birds.
-However, these years had the most comprehensive survey coverage (all territories checked). - 120.
-Although survey effort of the recently occupied territories was not uniform (not all sites were checked in all years) the results show several interesting patterns: - Average annual occupancy rates (years occupied by a pair divided by the number of years checked) have increased with time.
-For example, from 1984 to 1993 the mean annual occupancy rate was 33%, for 1994 to 2002 it was 44% and for 2003 to 2008 it was 53%.
-This reflects a recent partial recovery in the population of Central Mainland, though this has not occurred elsewhere in Shetland (P Ellis pers. comm.). - There was considerable year-to-year flux in territory occupancy.
+122. Examination of the survey results for the VMSA from 1984 onwards shows that merlin nested in 18 territories and that single birds summered in one other (Territory N) in several years.
+These 19 territories are referred to hereafter as 'recently occupied' (Map C8).
+There are pre-1984 records from several other locations but these appear to be no longer attractive to birds, possibly because of habitat degradation.

+123. Between 2003 and 2010 merlins nested in thirteen territories within the VMSA (Map C8, Tables 55 and 56).
+Nesting is known to have occurred in five additional territories during the period 1984 to 2002 (Table 57).
+The years with the highest number of occupied territories were 2006 to 2010, when nine or eleven territories held nesting pairs and one or two others held single birds.
+However, these years had the most comprehensive survey coverage (all territories checked).
+On average over this five-year period there have been 9.6 pairs present.

+124. Although survey effort of the recently occupied territories was not uniform (not all sites were checked in all years) the results show several interesting patterns:

+- Average annual occupancy rates (years occupied by a pair divided by the number of years checked) have increased with time.
+For example, from 1984 to 1993 the mean annual occupancy rate was 33%, for 1994 to 2002 it was 44% and for 2003 to 2010 it was 53%.
+This reflects a recent partial recovery in the population of Central Mainland, though this has not occurred elsewhere in Shetland (P. Ellis pers. comm.). - There was considerable year-to-year flux in territory occupancy.
 No territory was occupied in all the years it was checked and several were reoccupied after many years proven absence.
 In one case (Territory E) a territory was vacant for at least eleven years before being reoccupied. - Some territories were more likely to be occupied than others.
-The highest occupancy rate (by pairs) was 86% (Territory L, 23 years checked) and the lowest was 0% (Territory N, single birds only, 13 years checked). - 121.
-Because of this flux in territory occupation, it is possible that some of the seven recently occupied territories where no breeding pairs were present between 2003 and 2008 will become re-occupied in the short to medium term. - 122.
-A comprehensive survey of the Shetland population was undertaken in 1992 and 1993, when 30 pairs were located (Rebecca and Bainbridge 1998).
-However, the most recent estimate, based on monitoring by local ornithologists, is 'below 20 pairs' (Pennington et al 2004).
-On this basis, ten breeding pairs represent about 50% of the Shetland population, and about 0.8% of the UK population (Pennington et al 2004, Rebecca and Bainbridge 1998).
-In recent years survey effort within the VMSA has been much better than for most other parts of Shetland and thus the quality of the data for areas outside the VMSA is poorer. - 123.
-The reasons for the apparent decline in Shetland are unclear (Pennington et al. 2004).
+The highest occupancy rate (by pairs) was 88% (Territory L, 25 years checked) and the lowest was 0% (Territory N, single birds only, 15 years checked).

+125. Because of this flux in territory occupation, it is possible that some of the five recently occupied territories where no breeding pairs were present between 2003 and 2010 will become re-occupied in the short to medium term.

+126. A comprehensive survey of the Shetland population was undertaken in 1992 and 1993, when 30 pairs were located (Rebecca and Bainbridge, 1998).
+However, the most recent estimate, based on monitoring by local ornithologists, is 'below 20 pairs' (Pennington et al., 2004).
+On this basis, ten breeding pairs represent about 50% of the Shetland population, and about 0.8% of the UK population (Pennington et al., 2004, Rebecca and Bainbridge, 1998).
+In recent years survey effort within the VMSA has been much better than for most other parts of Shetland and thus the quality of the data for areas outside the VMSA is poorer.

+127. The reasons for the apparent decline in Shetland are unclear (Pennington et al., 2004).
 Habitat quality and prey density appear to be broadly satisfactory, though concerns exist over the current availability of deep heather for nesting.
 In some territories, high levels of sheep grazing may have led to deterioration in heather quality.
 Unlike elsewhere in Shetland, merlin numbers in Central Mainland appear to have recovered slightly in the past few years to levels that are similar to the early 1990s.